Edric-cui/Portfolio1/_posts/2018-06-06-Tracking Vital Signs.md

    The keyboard’s action key is set to **Next**, so patients move smoothly through the fields; on the last field, the keyboard collapses and the primary action is ready.

    ![Glucose keyboard interaction]({{site.baseurl}}/assets/medopad/keyboard action.png){:class="img-responsive"}
-   {:#img-caption}
+   Keyboard-driven numeric input and "Next" flow
-   Keyboard-driven numeric input and “Next” flow
+   {: #img-caption}

 3. **Reviewing shortcuts with domain experts before shipping**